THE DEVELOPMENT PROCESS CAN BE DAUNTING

 What’s the goal of a tech pack?

 With a complete tech pack, the factory should be able to make your entire product perfectly without having to ask any questions.
 The goal is to minimize the number of protos / samples, decrease costs and speed up production time.
-It also serves as a master document to track production development including comments, revisions and changes made.
+It also serves as a master document to track product development including comments, revisions and changes made.

 As a freelancer, producing complete, professional tech packs means factories will take you seriously, your clients will be happy, and you’ll be able to charge more!